-STUDENT STANDARD S1 (CPF) S1 Standard Registration and transcripting policies and practices for college provided faculty model students are consistent with those on campus.
-S1 Required Evidence Official letter from the college/university registrar verifying compliance with the standard.
-2. Sample student transcript from the college/university with identifying information redacted.
-3. Registration calendar(s) for concurrent enrollment, with explanations of any notable differences in registration, add/drop, and withdrawal timeframes compared with those for on-campus students Commentary Registrar letter should be on letterhead.
-Letter is signed by the senior administrator in charge of student academic records if the term 'registrar' is not used on the campus.
-It is acceptable to offer a one semester college course over an academic year or two trimesters as long as CPF students are held to the college academic standards, are enrolled in the first semester, and this practice is approved by the academic leadership. • In some situations, students take a year-long course in which the first semester is a high school course specifically designed to prepare students for the CPF course the following term.
-In this case it is permissible to not register students for the college course until the second term as long as the college content is limited to the second term.
+STUDENT STANDARD S1 (CPF) S1 Standard Registration and transcripting policies and practices for college provided faculty program students are consistent with those on campus.
+S1 Required 1.
+Official letter from the college/university registrar verifying compliance with the standard.
+Evidence 2.
+Sample student transcript from the college/university with identifying information redacted.
+3. Registration calendar(s) for college provided faculty courses, with explanations of any notable differences in registration, add/drop, and withdrawal timeframes compared with those for on-campus students.
+Commentary Registrar letter should be on letterhead.
+Letter is signed by the senior administrator in charge of student academic records if the term 'registrar' is not used on the campus. • It is acceptable to offer a one semester college course over an academic year or two trimesters as long as college provided faculty students are held to the college academic standards, are enrolled in the first semester, and this practice is approved by the academic leadership. • In some situations, students take a year-long course in which the first semester is a high school course specifically designed to prepare students for the college provided faculty course the following term.
+In this case, it is permissible to not register students for the college course until the second term as long as the college content is limited to the second term.
 Colleges should not allow retroactive registration, where students choose whether to register for college credit late in the term.
 Retroactive awarding of credit is not consistent with NACEP policies.
 Articulated credit and other forms of credit in escrow are distinct from concurrent enrollment, and thus are not covered under NACEP accreditation.
 As a program accreditation, NACEP's Standards apply only to courses offered for concurrent enrollment and do not prevent an institution from also offering articulated credit.
-CPF courses, students, and faculty should be treated as consistently as possible with the college's practices for courses offered to on- campus college students.
+College provided courses, students, and faculty should be treated as consistently as possible with the college's practices for courses offered to on-campus college students.
 Institutions may have a registration and drop date calendar that is specific to concurrent enrollment (e.g., adjusted to align with the start of the high school terms).
-The CPF calendar should be as consistent as possible with the registration and add/drop calendar for matriculated college students (e.g., registration must occur within a certain number of weeks, class sessions, or percentage of the term; drop after a certain date results in a withdrawal on the transcript).
-However CPFs should not have registration processes or grading policies that allow high school students to try a course penalty-free STUDENT STANDARD S2 (CPF) S2 Standard The College Provided Faculty model program has a process to ensure students meet the course prerequisites of the college/university.
+The college provided faculty program calendar should be as consistent as possible with the registration and add/drop calendar for matriculated college students (e.g., registration must occur within a certain number of weeks, class sessions, or percentage of the term; drop after a certain date results in a withdrawal on the transcript).
+However college provided faculty programs should not have registration processes or grading policies that allow high school students to try a course penalty-free.
+STUDENT STANDARD S2 (CPF) S2 Standard The college provided faculty program has a process to ensure students meet the course prerequisites of the college/university.
 S2 Required Evidence Published outline of registration process and sample application provided to students and schools, including any prerequisites for each college/university course offered for concurrent enrollment.
 2. Description of process used to verify that students meet prerequisites.